So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 - Not flexible in use

-What installation type should you buy?
+What type of purifier should you buy?

 It basically comes down to personal preference.
 However, generally speaking, most people buy a moderately priced portable model.
 Many of those available today provide great coverage and air cleaning ability.
 You can also expect good reliability and fairly low maintenance costs.